 Artist statement 2013-2014

-I intend my work to make people explore the universe of the artificial, like I experienced in Tokyo, and discover the poetry in humanities.
+I intend my work to make people explore the universe of the artificial, like I experienced in Tokyo, and discover the poetry in humanity.

 I believe art is not only something beautiful, nor theoretical and difficult, but it can also be touching.
 With the concern of this matter, my recent works are based on showing my ideas about human as extra-terrestrials by using artificial objects such as sculpted roses, tiles or invented devices.